Guest post by Tina Stibbe, freelance writer

 Wondering how to translate all of this into practical advice so you can make easy (maybe even fun and tasty) adjustments to your everyday life?

-That’s why the Women’s Brain Project (WBP) is running the Be Brain Powerful Switzerland campaign, a 30-day brain health challenge that you can sign up for.
-Based on WHO guidelines and the Cleveland Clinic’s pillars of brain health, the campaign delivers a challenge a day for 30 days right to your inbox.
-Available in English, French, Italian, and German, all you need to do is sign up here and you’ll see how to improve your food and nutrition – among other things.
+In 2020 the Women’s Brain Project (WBP) ran the Be Brain Powerful Switzerland campaign, a 30-day brain health challenge that people signed up for and joined.
+It was based on WHO guidelines and the Cleveland Clinic’s pillars of brain health, and the campaign delivered a challenge a day for 30 days.